What’s the Best Protein Powder Without Lactose for You?

 What about casein proteins?

-Conventional casein proteins contain, on average, about 4.5g of lactose per 100g of the product.
+Conventional casein protein powders contain, on average, about 4.5g of lactose per 100g of the product.
 This amount can cause significant digestive issues for some individuals.

 Therefore, caseins cannot be universally recommended for people with lactose intolerance.
 Some people can digest them without any problems, while others may find such proteins quite problematic.
 Certain individuals can be affected even by trace amounts of lactose, so it's always necessary to use common sense and pay attention to your body's reactions.